Ousainou Darboe: Minority leader

 Following the 2022 elections, his party became the largest opposition in the National Assembly and he became the National Assembly Minority Leader.
+It is crucial to remember, nevertheless, that Ousainou Darboe did not take up the role of National Assembly Minority Leader himself.
+Rather, UDP member Alagie S. Darboe was chosen to serve as the Minority Leader.

 Personal life

 Darboe is married with two wives and several children.
 His eldest daughter, Mariama, is a graduate of Tulane University in the United States.
 He is a sports enthusiast and served as vice president of the Gambian National Olympic and Sports Committee for several years, as well as chairman of the Gambia Wrestling Federation.